 For hydrological purposes IFS is used as input for hydrological model HBV run.
+We have been using deterministic and ensemble ECMWF products for hydrological forecasts for Sava, Velika Morava and Drina river catchments for several years.

 3. Verification of ECMWF products